Usable-Security-and-Privacy-Lab/ssa-daemon/docs/developer-documentation/general.md

 7. The client call to `connect` is intercepted by the kernel module, which calls `tls_inet_connect`.
 This function saves the destination address, binds the source port, notifies the daemon (`send_connect_notification`), and waits for a response from the daemon.

-8. When the daemon receives the notification, it calls `connect_cb`, which does more OpenSSL configuration (`tls_opts_client_setup`), and then creates 2 bufferevents (`tls_clinet_wrapper_setup`).
+8. When the daemon receives the notification, it calls `connect_cb`, which configures OpenSSL to use the hostname passed in for validation and creates 2 bufferevents (`client_connection_setup`).
 The first bufferevent (`plain.bev`, created with `bufferevent_socket_new`) is for monitoring the client-facing socket (which as of yet does not exist; the daemon waits to create it until the client's socket connects to it).
 The second bufferevent (`secure.bev`, created with `bufferevent_openssl_socket_new`) is for monitoring the internet-facing socket.
 This is an Openssl bufferevent, which means Libevent will perform the TLS handshake and encryption according to the TLS configurations passed to it.
 The socket created by the daemon in `socket_cb` is registered with `secure.bev`.

 	<img src="diagrams/step8.png" width="300">

 9. Finally, the `connect_cb` function calls `bufferevent_socket_connect` to asynchronously connect the internet-facing socket with the destination address and perform the TLS handshake. `connect_cb` then returns.
-Once the daemon's internet-facing socket successfully connects to the destination server, an event is detected on its bufferevent (`secure.bev`), causing `tls_bev_event_cb` to be called.
+Once the daemon's internet-facing socket successfully connects to the destination server, an event is detected on its bufferevent (`secure.bev`), causing `client_bev_event_cb` to be called.
 This function notifies the kernel that the connection is established (`netlink_handshake_notify_kernel`).

 	<img src="diagrams/step9.png" width="400">